anla-124/pdf-searcher/README.md

    - For each source chunk, performs a fast ANN search across candidate chunks to narrow the list.
    - Skipped automatically when the candidate pool is already small.

 3. **Stage 2 – Adaptive scoring with sections**
    - Fetches the full chunk sets for each candidate, respecting manual exclusions such as subscription agreement skip ranges.
    - Performs bidirectional matching with non-max suppression and minimum evidence thresholds.
-   - Computes token-based scores using `computeAdaptiveScore`, returning:
+   - Computes character-based scores using `computeAdaptiveScore`, returning:
-     - `sourceScore`: fraction of source tokens matched.
+     - `sourceScore`: fraction of source characters matched.
-     - `targetScore`: fraction of target tokens matched.
+     - `targetScore`: fraction of target characters matched.
-     - `matchedSourceTokens` / `matchedTargetTokens`.
+     - `matchedSourceCharacters` / `matchedTargetCharacters`.
-     - `lengthRatio`: source tokens ÷ target tokens.
+     - `lengthRatio`: source characters ÷ target characters.
    - Groups matches into sections (page ranges) for easier inspection.

-Results are sorted by `sourceScore`, then `targetScore`, then matched target tokens, followed by upload date and title.
+Results are sorted by `sourceScore`, then `targetScore`, then matched target characters, followed by upload date and title.
 General Search returns the default Top 30; Selected Search filters the candidate list to the user-chosen targets and highlights the new Length Ratio metric.

 ### Running the Development Server